ngquerol/docker-wildfly-h2console/README.md

 For example:

-`docker run -p 8080:8080 -p 9990:9990 ngquerol/wildfly-h2console`
+`docker run -p 8787:8787 -p 8080:8080 -p 9990:9990 ngquerol/wildfly-h2console`

-Then go to localhost:8080localhost:9990 to check if everything works.
+Then go to either `localhost:8080` or `localhost:9990` to check if everything works.
 You can obviously specify a tag or other port mappings.

-The default administrator is `admin`, with its password `admin`
+The default administrator is `admin`, with the password `admin`.
+Remote debugging happens on port `8787` by default.

 # Building